HISTORICAL GARDENS

 Auditorium Building

-The building, of nineteenth-century design, originally dedicated to the charitable work of Queen Margherita of Savoy, for the reception of unwed mothers, was transformed in the 1930s to house the Library of the Royal Academy of Italy, which at that time established its representative headquarters at Villa Farnesina.
+The building, dating back to the 19th century, was originally dedicated to the charitable work of Queen Margherita of Savoy, providing shelter for single mothers.
+In the 1930s, it was converted to house the Library of the Royal Academy of Italy, which at that time established its representative headquarters in Villa Farnesina.

-The renovation project, developed by engineer Giovanni Massari in 1933, provided for the replacement of floors, the creation of a warehouse for over 50,000 volumes, meeting rooms, offices and a large conference hall.
-On the suggestion of architects Cesare Bazzani and Marcello Piacentini, an apse was added to the north side of the building, transforming the rectangular hall into an auditorium with approximately 250 seats.
-Hence the name “Auditorium Building”.
-To facilitate access for scholars, an underground connection with the Villa was also created.
+The renovation project, designed by engineer Giovanni Massari in 1933, involved replacing the floors, creating a storage area for over 50,000 volumes, meeting rooms, offices and a large conference room.
+At the suggestion of architects Cesare Bazzani and Marcello Piacentini, an apse was added to the north side of the building, transforming the rectangular hall into an auditorium with approximately 250 seats.
+Hence the name “Palazzina dell’Auditorio” (Auditorium Building).
+To facilitate access for scholars, an underground connection to the Villa was also built.

-The Building perpetuates the ancient stables of Agostino Chigi commissioned from Raphael the architect, known only through drawings and structured in three naves with a staircase behind.
-Of this construction remain the base, the pedestals, the bases of the pilasters and part of the walls, once intended for the stables.
+The building perpetuates the ancient stables of Agostino Chigi commissioned to Raphael the architect, known only through drawings and structured in three naves with a staircase at the rear.
+All that remains of this construction are the plinth, the pedestals, the bases of the pilasters and part of the walls, once used as stables.

 2